 Each Camera requires PoE power to function.
 Make sure your network switch has enough PoE power to support all of the connected cameras at full power draw.

 Don't forget: Cameras use less power during the day.
 When cameras switch to night mode, the IR emitters activate to illuminate the scene for better visibility.
 The IRs increase power draw.
 If multiple cameras are connected to the same PoE switch, the PoE draw can increase significantly at night.
-If the switch does not have enough power to deliver to all the cameras, cameras will go offline.
+If the switch does not have enough power to deliver to all the cameras, some cameras will go offline.
 A telltale sign of your switch not having enough power is that cameras will go offline each night around the same time as other cameras on the same switch when entering into night mode.

 An easy way to spec power on a switch is to multiply the number of cameras connected by 30 Watts which is the maximum power delivered by PoE+.
 For example, if you had 10 cameras you would calculate like this: